WPDX (AM): Post sale

 On November 29, 2019, the station changed its call sign to WFGM.
 On December 5, 2019, WCLG changed its format from adult contemporary to contemporary Christian, branded as "The New Journey FGM".
 On March 6, 2023, the station changed its call sign back to the original WCLG.
 On August 29, 2023, the station changed its call sign again, this time to WPDX.
 In September 2023, the station flipped to classic country as a simulcast of WPDX-FM.

 Former staff

 Jim Slade, a Morgantown native, was hired as news director when the station launched in 1954.
 Slade was later heard on WOWO and WIND, covering the assassination of Martin Luther King Jr. (April 1968) and of Robert F. Kennedy (June 1968) on the latter station.
 On the Mutual Broadcasting System and at ABC News he covered space-related stories.

 Country-music performer Charlie Arnett hosted the Old Trading Post program on WCLG in 1959.
 Arnett's later career took him to the CBS Radio program Renfro Valley Folks and to the Tampa, Florida, station WDAE.

 Eugene Cottilli started as sports director at WCLG, before becoming the press secretary to Senator Howard Metzenbaum of Ohio.
 As of 2013, Cottilli is the Congressional Media Liaison for the United States Department of Commerce.

+Translator

+In addition to the main station, WPDX is relayed by an FM translator to widen its broadcast area.